 The Ely Center of Contemporary Art’s mission is to reaffirm Grace T. Ely’s testamentary wishes for a contemporary art center—within her Elizabethan home—to be a synergistic charge for the expression, engagement, and germination of culture makers and their audiences by fostering a vibrant, just, and healthy creative community for generations to come.

 A LOOK BACK

-Founded in 1961, the John Slade Ely House is New Haven's first major arts center curating and hosting many regional arts organizations.
+Founded in 1961, the John Slade Ely House Galleries is New Haven's first major arts center curating and hosting many regional arts organizations.